-The two-year grace period for organizations to align their systems and processes to General Data Protection Regulation (GDPR) requirements is almost coming to an end with less than eight months remaining.
+The two-year grace period for organizations to align their systems and processes to General Data Protection Regulation (GDPR) requirements has almost come to an end.

 This has left many organizations fighting to adjust their processes in the limited time remaining to comply with the regulations and avoid potential hefty fines.
 Some of the organizations found in this predicament include schools.
 Schools are not exempted from the new regulations provided that they handle EU citizens’ data.
 This new law affects them in a number of ways.